 Teacher certification in physical education includes kindergarten through senior high school, therefore students must have experience at all levels prior to student teaching or the candidate will be required to divide the student teaching experience into two ten week segments, one at the elementary level and one at the secondary level.
 The student teacher is supervised by a member of the college faculty.
-The student teacher cooperates in all phases of the school's program: lesson planning, teaching, development of teaching aids, use of audiovisual aids, teachers' meetings, in-service opportunities, extracurricular activities and, supervision of playground activities.
+The student teaching aids, use of audiovisual aids, teachers' meetings, in-service opportunities, extracurricular activities and, supervision of playground activities.
 Regular conferences with the classroom teacher and with a member of the college faculty are an important part of this experience.
 Conferences with all physical education student teachers are held at the college at least three (3) times each semester.
 Student teachers follow the calendars of the schools to which they are assigned.
 Student teaching experiences are arranged by the Director of Teacher Education in our partner schools.
 Prerequisite: Completion of all the certification requirements with grades of B or better, a cumulative GPA of 3.0, acceptance into the Teacher Certification program, and permission of Director of Teacher Education.